harrisonlab/phytophthora_fragariae/README.md

 the number of SigP gene is: 2450 the number of SigP-RxLR genes are: 297 the number of SigP-RxLR-EER genes are: 172

+strain: Nov71   species: P.fragariae
+the number of SigP gene is: 2525 the number of SigP-RxLR genes are: 324 the number of SigP-RxLR-EER genes are: 191
 ```

 ##B) From braker1 gene models - Hmm evidence for WY domains